sridel92/SatTracker_esp32/README.md

 note on 2021 05 01 : I have uploaded the "multi" code able to follow many sat with colored traces on screen

+note on 2021 06 18 : a complete V2 version is on another repo (Wiimanager and ST7789v screen)

 ![Sat_esp32_Map.jpg](/Pict/Sat_esp32_Map.jpg)